anandrew1995/MelonList/README.md

 ```
 {
     "redirectUri": "",
+    "serverHost": "",
     "clientId": "",
     "secret": ""
 }
 ```

-Set the redirect uri to your site uri. e.g. `http://localhost:3000` Set the client id and secret for your Google API (Oauth).
+Set the redirect uri to your site uri. e.g. `http://localhost:3000` Set the serverHost to where the server will run. e.g. `http://localhost:2728`.
+This will only be used in development mode.
+Set the client id and secret for your Google API (Oauth).

 You also need a server/config.json in this format: